Skip to content

 Scoped projects.
 Start, build, hand over.

 Someone fills out your contact form and the submission goes into a folder nobody checks.
 Your CRM doesn't know it happened.
-The lead calls a competitor the next day.
 You find out three weeks later when you finally open that folder.
 These are the gaps between your website and your business.
 I build the connections that close them.

 Project types